List of islands of Hawaii

-The following is a list of the islands in Hawaii.
-The state of Hawaii, consisting of the Hawaiian Islands, has the fourth-longest ocean coastline of the 50 states (after Alaska, Florida, and California) at 1,210 km.
-It is the only state that consists entirely of islands, with 16,634.5 km2 of land.
-The Hawaiian Island archipelago extends some 2,400 km from the southernmost island of Hawaiʻi to the northernmost Kure Atoll.
+The state of Hawaii, comprising all of the Hawaiian Islands apart from Midway Atoll, has the fourth-longest ocean coastline of the 50 states (after Alaska, Florida, and California) at 750 mi.
+It is the only state that consists entirely of islands, with 6,422.6 mi2 of land.
+The Hawaiian Island archipelago extends some 1,500 mi from the southernmost island of Hawaiʻi to the northernmost Kure Atoll.
 Despite being within the boundaries of Hawaii, Midway Atoll, comprising several smaller islands, is not included as an island of Hawaii, because it is classified as a United States Minor Outlying Islands and is therefore administered by the federal government and not the state.
 The Palmyra Atoll, historically claimed by both Hawaii and the United States is not included because it was separated from Hawaii when it became a state in 1959 and is part of the United States Minor Outlying Islands.
 The Johnston Atoll which is not included in this list was claimed by both the United States and the Hawaiian Kingdom in 1858 but the Hawaiian Claim was revoked by King Kamehameha the IV later that year upon his learning of the US claim to the island and is now part of the United States Minor Outlying Islands.

 Hawaii is divided into five counties: Hawaiʻi, Honolulu, Kalawao, Kauaʻi, and Maui.
 Each island is included in the boundaries and under the administration of one of these counties.
 Honolulu County, despite being centralized, administers the outlying Northwestern Hawaiian Islands.
 Kalawao (the smallest county in the United States in terms of land area) and Maui, both occupying the island of Molokaʻi, are the only counties that share an island.
 Hawaii is typically recognized by its eight main islands of which seven are inhabited.
 The main eight islands of Hawaii are: